emilvirkki/kuksa-event-scraper/README.md

   27466
 ]
 ```

+If filter is not given, returns all events.

 Currently the only supported filter is `organizer`, which is the event organizer's id in Kuksa.
 You can find the ID of your troop by inspecting the organiser select in the kuksa event list.